 - CNAs can also check vital signs for patients like blood pressure or heart rate.
 They can also help with answering patient calls and transporting patients.

 - Nursing assistants may also be responsible for helping gather medical supplies and clean rooms and bed linens.

 Nursing Assistant Not For You?
 Check Out These Related Careers.

-To become a nursing assistant, you must gain training and certification after earning your high school diploma.
+To become a certified nursing assistant (CNA), you must gain training and certification after earning your high school diploma.
 Follow these steps outlined below to become a certified nursing assistant.

 Step 1: Earn a Diploma or GED Certificate

 You'll need to either earn a high school diploma or a GED certificate (awarded through a GED test) to become a nursing assistant.
 A diploma and a GED certificate certify that you've obtained the baseline knowledge needed to carry out activities to care for others.

 Because you'll likely only be carrying out care activities established by another medical professional, a bachelor's degree is not required to become a CNA.